Discovering a Secret Beach on Oregon Coast, near Depoe Bay, at Fogarty Beach

 These played a role in some incredible sights that summer at Fogarty Beach, between Depoe Bay and Lincoln City.
 You could find a stretch of beach normally not traversable, and to the endless delight of visitors, whales were so close to shore here their blowholes were actually quite loud.
 It was spectacular.

-This is what led to this find: a wondrous little secret beach between Fogarty Beach and Fishing Rock State Park.
+This is what led to this find: a wondrous little secret beach between Fogarty Beach and Fishing Rock State Recreation Site.
 Head to the very northern edge of this rather esoteric little cove-like stretch of large sands, and you usually bump into this bunch of blob rocks.
 You can't go much farther.
 But thanks to calm seas and higher sand levels, all of a sudden you could get to the other side.

 For someone like me, who has documented literally just about every tiny beach access and hidden spot between Florence and Astoria, this is a rare find: a strand I've never been on.
 Usually, this spot is too dangerous and wave-smothered to even think about visiting.
-You can see it from the viewpoints looking south on Fishing Rock State Park (which is itself a clandestine spot).
+You can see it from the viewpoints looking south on Fishing Rock state park (which is itself a clandestine spot).
 You never see it anything less than completely covered by manic seas.

 Here, however, at this moment in time, I could explore it.
 For about a half hour, I recaptured that sense of awe and discovery from watching LOST the first three seasons.